Triumph Tiger 800: Third generation (2017-2019)

 All version have switchable ABS, twin 305 mm front brake discs and single 255 mm disc, LCD screens with digital instruments.
-The top version add features like led lights, more ride modes, Brembo front brakes, color TFT screen and heated grips and seat.
+The top version add features like led lights, more ride modes, Brembo front brakes, color TFT screen, and heated grips and seat.
 The weight of the base XR version is 199 kg dry, while the top range XCA version is 208 kg.

+The product line was discontinued after 2019, and was replaced in 2020 by the Triumph Tiger 900.